Times Square Theater: Renovation

 Stillman Development International LLC signed a 73-year lease for the Times Square Theater in 2017.
 The following year, Stillman and its partner Daishin Securities announced a $100 million renovation of the building.
 Colliers International was also hired to market the building.
 At the time of the announcement, the project was supposed to take two years.
 Stillman hired Beyer Blinder Belle to design the renovation, add several stories, and raise the facade by five feet.
 The facade would be separated from the interior structure and raised using hydraulic jacks.
 In addition, Stillman would remove the proscenium arch, dome, and boxes for restoration.
 Even though the LPC had not designated the Times Square Theater as a landmark, parts of the building were still subject to preservation guidelines.
 The New York City Economic Development Corporation and the 42nd Street Development Project's Historic Preservation Committee both supported the plans.

 In early 2019, Stillman's executive vice president Armen Boyajian expressed hope that the theater's restoration would be completed by early 2021.
 John Tiedemann had removed an iron gate on the facade for restoration, while contractor Shawmut had removed some of the interior decorative elements.
 The developers filed partial demolition plans for the Times Square Theater with the New York City Department of Buildings in July 2019.
 The developers then submitted construction plans in February 2020.
 Though the renovation had been slated for completion in 2020, the renovation was still incomplete at the beginning of 2021, and the developers did not give an updated timeline.
+Progress on the renovation stalled during the COVID-19 pandemic in New York City.

+Work on the Times Square had stalled by January 2023 because no tenants had shown interest in occupying the theater.
+Stillman subsequently contemplated erecting a rental apartment building atop the theater.
+The New York City government proposed increasing the theater's monthly rent from $50,000 to $160,000 in 2024, citing the fact that no progress had been made on the project.
+This prompted a lawsuit from Stillman, who wanted to continue paying the old rent rate.